Incorporating a radiative hydrodynamics scheme in the numerical-relativity code BAM: BNS Simulations

-\begin{subsection}{Initial Data} The initial data for our simulations were constructed using the pseudospectral SGRID code~\cite{Tichy:2009yr, Tichy:2012rp, Dietrich:2015pxa, Tichy:2019ouu}, which solves the 3+1 Constraint Equations in the conformal thin-sandwich approach~\cite{Wilson:1995uh,Wilson:1996ty,York:1998hy} adopting a surface-fitting strategy.
-When this project started, SGRID only supported 1-dimensional piecewise polytropic (pwp) EoSs.
-Therefore, we reduce the 3-dimensional EoS to one dimension by imposing (i) neutrino-less $\beta$-equilibrium and (ii) either constant temperature or constant entropy per baryon $s$.
-Then, we parametrize the resulting 1-dimensional table as a pwp adopting a similar procedure as that of Ref.~\cite{Read:2008iy}.
-In order to validate our approach, we point out that the TOV solutions obtained with the 1-dimensional tables and the corresponding pwps have maximum differences in coordinate radii of $\sim 0.08\%$ and in the tidal deformabilities~\cite{Hinderer:2007mb} of $\sim 1.2\%$ for our cases.
-For the longer runs, using the BHB$\Lambda \phi$ EoS, an eccentricity reduction procedure was employed~\cite{Kyutoku:2014yba}. \end{subsection}
+The initial data (ID) for our simulations were constructed using the pseudospectral SGRID code~\cite{Tichy:2009yr, Tichy:2012rp, Dietrich:2015pxa, Tichy:2019ouu}, which solves the 3 + 1 constraint equations in the conformal thin-sandwich approach~\cite{Wilson:1995uh,Wilson:1996ty,York:1998hy} by adopting a surface-fitting strategy.
+When this project started, SGRID only supported one-dimensional piecewise polytropic (pwp) EoSs.
+Therefore, we reduce the three-dimensional EoS to one dimension by imposing (i) neutrino-less $\beta$-equilibrium and (ii) either constant temperature or constant entropy per baryon $s$.
+Then, we parametrize the resulting one-dimensional table as a pwp, adopting a similar procedure as that of \cite{Read:2008iy}.
+In order to validate our approach, we point out that the TOV solutions obtained with the one-dimensional tables and the corresponding pwps have maximum differences in the coordinate radii of $\sim$ $0.08\%$ and in the tidal deformabilities~\cite{Hinderer:2007mb} of $\sim$ $1.2\%$ for our cases.
+For the longer runs, the BHB$\Lambda \phi$ EoS, an eccentricity reduction procedure, was employed~\cite{Kyutoku:2014yba}.